RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

-In particular, the traffic flow estimation by our model, RouteKG, in the \textit{NoGoal} scenario significantly outperforms the baseline in both datasets.
-This indicates that estimating moving directions and leveraging KGC for predictions could achieve superior results compared to existing state-of-the-art (SOTA) methods.
-Numerically, compared to the best baseline, our method reduces the MAE, RMSE, and $\mathrm{R}^2$ by 34.7\%, 43.5\%, and 2.6\%, respectively.
-When informed about the actual future moving direction (i.e., under the \textit{GoalD} scenario), the performance markedly improves compared to the \textit{NoGoal} scenario.
-This implies that there are non-reducible biases in modeling the future direction, which could be refined in future work.
-Another key observation is that the improvement in traffic flow estimation by RouteKG, when incorporating the actual future direction, exceeds that of the baselines.
-This reaffirms the superiority of our method in integrating the direction as a relation in the KGC problem.
-Finally, with the actual goal information integrated into RouteKG, the results approximate an MAE of 1, RMSE of 3, and 99.7\% in $\mathrm{R}^2$, showcasing the model's effectiveness and its promising potential for real-world applications.
+In particular, RouteKG's performance in the \textit{NoGoal} scenario significantly surpasses the baseline for both datasets, suggesting that our method of estimating moving directions and leveraging KGC is more effective than current state-of-the-art (SOTA) modeling methods.
+Quantitatively, it reduces MAE, RMSE, and $\mathrm{R}^2$ by 34.7\%, 43.5\%, and 2.6\%, respectively, compared to the best baseline.
+Under the \textit{GoalD} scenario, performance increases notably, indicating potential for future refinement in modeling future directions.
+Importantly, RouteKG's enhancements in traffic flow estimation, especially when including the actual future direction, are more significant than those of the baselines.
+This reaffirms RouteKG's integration of direction information in the KGC problem.
+With actual goal information incorporated, RouteKG achieves an MAE of 1, RMSE of 3, and 99.7\% in $\mathrm{R}^2$, underlining its efficacy and promise for practical applications.

+To summarize, these results suggest that RouteKG is effective in traffic flow estimation, offering accurate and rapid analysis essential for real-time traffic management.